StefanGlova/Open_ERP/README.md

-﻿# Open_ERP project in Django - with ambition to become largely user Open ERP sortware for small and medium businesses
+﻿# Open_ERP project in Django

+With ambition to become widely user Open source ERP sortware for small and medium businesses